thedatanecdotes/DataAnecdotesWeb/README.md

         <h3 align="center"> This is the official website for The Data Anecdotes. </h3>
  </p>

 We are a media website which combines data science with journalism to reach the crux of the matter that interests you.
 We publish stories in a way to bring you all possible aspects aiding you with better judgement.
+You can even request for a fair analysis on any topic of your preference.

 [![DOCS](https://img.shields.io/badge/Documentation-see%20docs-green?style=flat-square&logo=appveyor)](Documentation.md)
 [![UI ](https://img.shields.io/badge/User%20Interface-Link%20to%20UI-orange?style=flat-square&logo=appveyor)](Images/web_app.png)